neelkamath/prod-backend/README.md

 For people who need to build backends, Prod Backend is a production-ready backend template.
 Unlike other templates, this repo has few opinions and isn't bloated.

+This template uses Kotlin, ktor, PostgreSQL, Gradle, GitHub Actions, OpenAPI, and Docker.
+Read [this gist](https://gist.github.com/neelkamath/df9198b13ac344b17938a7909cdb31f2) to learn how to best set up the project.

 Branding assets are stored in the [`branding`](branding) directory.

 ## Installation